Please see early reviews below

 Logline: "When a young auto-heiress overdoses on LSD, and accidentaly kills herself, her vengeful father secretly hires an assassin to hunt down the dealer that gave her the drugs."

-Story capsulation: Set against Detroit's turbulent 60’s, "A Wasted Life" follows the bittersweet life of 23-year-old Jesse Adams as he falls in love with a beautiful young auto heiress named Claudia Wexler.
+Story capsulation: Set against Detroit's turbulent 60’s, "A Wasted Life" follows the bittersweet life of a 23-year-old musician named Jesse Adams as he falls in love with a beautiful young auto heiress named Claudia Wexler.

 Jesse longs for a chance to escape his family's working-class drudgery,